owncloud/ocis/docs/ocis/backup.md

 2 directories, 3 files
 ```

-* `encryption.key`: BACKUP OPTIONAL.
+* `encryption.key`: BACKUP RECOMMENDED.
 This is the encryption secret.
 Use `IDP_ENCRYPTION_SECRET_FILE` to specify its paths.
-Will be auto-generated if not backed up.
+Not backing this up will force users to relogin.
-* `private-key.pem`: BACKUP OPTIONAL.
+* `private-key.pem`: BACKUP RECOMMENDED.
 This is the encryption key.
 Use `IDP_SIGNING_PRIVATE_KEY_FILES` to specify its paths.
-Will be auto-generated if not backed up.
+Not backing this up will force users to relogin.
-* `identifier-registration.yml`: BACKUP RECOMMENDED.
+* `identifier-registration.yml`: BACKUP OPTIONAL.
 It holds temporary data of active sessions.
-Not backing this up will force users to relogin.
+Will be recreated if not backed up.

 ### `nats`